BRACKETS-by-TRIAD/verifications/README.md

 ```
 public function postDownloadInvoice(Invoice $invoice)
 {
-    // this code will run on the attempt before and verification and then again after the verification
+    // this code will run on the attempt before and verification and then again, after the verification
     if (!$invoice->isPublished()) {
         throw InvoiceNotPublishedException();
     }